| Monsters |

 2. Mary Shelley wrote a book in 1818 about a famous monster.
 Can you name this creature?
 What do you know about the story?

-www.myvocabulary.com offers more than 405 word lists.
-To see another Halloween, Monsters and Creatures word list, please go to the home page for word games, interactive worksheets, word puzzles and themed content.
-2500 pages of free content at www.myvocabulary.com are available only online.
+www.myvocabulary.com offers more than 660 word lists.
+To see Halloween, Monsters and Creatures vocabulary word list, please go to the home page for word games with Latin roots, interactive worksheets, word puzzles and themed content that align with Common Core Standards.
+2500 pages of free content are available without registration, ads or fees.
 There are no fees.